suncoast-devs/handbook/lessons/full-stack-build-an-app/33-restaurant-edit.md

 API's use of `POST` to `PUT` so we are no longer creating a restaurant but _updating_ the existing one.
 We also change the URL to `/api/Restaurants/${id}`

-To fetch the editing restaurant we'll add this code at the top of the component:
+To fetch the editing restaurant, we'll add this code at the top of the
+component:

 ```javascript
 const params = useParams()